ch-stark/gitops-rbac-example/blog.md

 When discussing a Multi-Tenancy approach let’s first discuss the following question which are mainly Organization considerations.:

-How many teams will work on the Clusters?
+* How many teams will work on the Clusters?
 How independent are the teams, are teams maybe different external customers?

-What will be the different roles that a team has?
+* What will be the different roles that a team has?
 E.g. Will governance be done by a Cluster-Fleet admin, or on a team level?

-Who will be allowed to create Clusters?
-Only the Cluster-Admin or also Team-admins?
+* Who will be allowed to create Clusters?

+* Only the Cluster-Admin or also Team-admins?

-Will the teams work completely independently, are there some shared resources like Dev-Clusters?
+* Will the teams work completely independently, are there some shared resources like Dev-Clusters?

-Should a team work on their own Clusters or group of Clusters?
+* Should a team work on their own Clusters or group of Clusters?
 Or should teams work on all clusters separated by namespaces?
   How to configure if option 1?
   How to configure if option 2?

-Should teams work directly on Managed-Clusters or should they all do that through the Hub-Cluster?
+* Should teams work directly on Managed-Clusters or should they all do that through the Hub-Cluster?
 E.g. deployment is only allowed via Hub

-Should Cluster-Admins be disallowed on ManagedClusters?
+* Should Cluster-Admins be disallowed on ManagedClusters?

-Who and what can be done on the Hub-Cluster by non Cluster-Admins.
+* Who and what can be done on the Hub-Cluster by non Cluster-Admins.

-Should there be namespaces that are shared between different Clusters?
+* Should there be namespaces that are shared between different Clusters?

-Who is allowed to create namespaces on the Hub/Managed-Clusters?
+* Who is allowed to create namespaces on the Hub/Managed-Clusters?

-Should Gitops be used  and how are the permissions in Git-handled?
+* Should Gitops be used and how are the permissions in git-handled?

 To go one step back we can identify three common patterns when handling Applications in MultiClusterEnvironments: